Ebazhanov/linkedin-skill-assessments-quizzes/linux/linux-quiz.md

 - [ ] array -a
 - [x] declare -A

 #### Q68.
-What tool Should you use to replace a physical volum in LVM?
+What tool should you use to replace a physical volum in LVM?

 - [ ] lvcopy
 - [ ] tar